felipedinisz/Kindle-conversor/README.md

 SMTP_PORT=587
 ```

-> ⚠️ Use an **App Password** from Gmail, not your main password.
-Enable 2FA and generate a password [here](https://myaccount.google.com/apppasswords).
+> ⚠️ Use a Gmail **App Password**, not your main account password.
+Make sure 2FA is enabled and generate an app password [here](https://myaccount.google.com/apppasswords).

 ---

-## 🚀 How to Use
+## 🚀 Usage

+Run the script:

 ```bash
 python kindle_converter.py
 ```

-You will be prompted to:
+Then choose one of the options:

-1. Convert a PDF (add title, author, cover, format)
+1. Convert a PDF (add metadata, choose output format)
-2. Send already converted files via USB
+2. Send an already converted file via USB
-3. Send EPUB files to your Kindle via email
+3. Send an EPUB file to Kindle via email

 ---

 ## 📁 Output

-* All converted files will be saved to a specified folder
+* Converted files are saved to a user-specified folder
-* A `conversion_log.txt` is created to track your conversions
+* All operations are logged in `conversion_log.txt`

 ---

-## 🧠 Built With Help From AI
+## 🧠 AI Assistance

-This tool was built with some guidance from artificial intelligence for optimizing Python code, writing the README, and formatting output messages.
+Some components were optimized using AI suggestions, including CLI improvements and this README.

 ---

-## 📢 Contributing / Feedback
+## 🙌 Contributing / Feedback

-Feel free to fork or open an issue.
-Feedback is welcome!
+Feel free to fork this project or open an issue with suggestions or bug reports.
+Contributions are welcome!

 ---